7 Steps to Transforming Liabilities Into Assets

 Pick something that you really care about - not what you think you should do.
 Goals are no fun if you don't have the motivation to complete them.
 It has to mean something to you.

-The amazing thing is the once you set your intention, the universe provides opportunities to learn it.
-This means that you'll be tested.
-For instance, the year I choose handling conflict I was presented with conflicts as opportunities to grow.
+Once you set your intention, the universe typically provides opportunities to learn it.
+This means you'll be tested.
+For instance, the year I choose handling conflict as my goal, I was presented with some really challenging conflicts.
 I learned a ton about myself and gained confidence by the end of that year.

-I learned how to prepare ahead of time (and go in with a plan) which skyrocketed my communication.
+I learned how to prepare ahead of time (and go in with a plan) which really improved my communication.
 The universe gave me what I asked for but it wasn't easy.
 I had to be willing to feel the fear and do it anyway.
-For more help with conflict read Avoid Relationship Meltdown: Your Blueprint for Conflict Resolution.
+For more about conflict read Avoid Relationship Meltdown: Your Blueprint for Conflict Resolution.

 6. Make Effective Repairs

-Sometimes in order to move forward, you need to clean up what's unfinished.
-Ignoring old hurts and resentments leaves a mark.
-Those feelings leak out in resentment and create distant relationships.
+Sometimes to move forward means cleaning up what's unfinished.
+Ignoring old hurts and resentments doesn’t work because they leak out in sarcastic or hurtful comments.

-Go over the last year.
 Is there anything that you need to go back and repair?
 A repair could be an apology but really it’s an acknowledgment of your behavior.
 Admitting your part can release the tension and restore trust.
-Click here if you'd like more information about making repairs.

 7. Learn to Let it Go